cloudposse/atmos/website/docs/cli/commands/atlantis/atlantis-generate-repo-config.md

 ---

 :::info Purpose
-Use this command to generate repository configuration for Atlantis.
+Use this command to generate a repository configuration for Atlantis.
 :::

 <br/>